obmaz/samsung_aircon_connector/README.md

 This app provides RESTFul APIs to control legacy Samsung Aircon using socket connection with 2878 port.

 ## Limitation
-The aircon MCU is not good, so it sometimes could not return updated status due to delay.
+The aircon MCU is not good, so it sometimes could not return updated status due to MCU error or processing delay.

 ## Dev Enviroment
 * Model : AF-HA153WRG (Korea)